kbuffardi/sigcse2022-platform/index.md

 ![Box plots comparing pre and post scores for affective outcomes.
 The intervention shows a larger gain than the control.](affective.png)

-However, we found no significant difference in students’ confidence with specific C++ skills
+However, we found no significant difference in students’ self-efficacy with specific C++ skills

 -   Control (*Δ* M=2.08, sd=1.29)
 -   Intervention (*Δ* M=2.26, sd=1.18)